rabbitmq/omq/README.md

 ### Templated Values

-Some flags are parsed as Go text templates and provide addition function from the [Sprig](https://masterminds.github.io/sprig/) library.
+Some flags are parsed as Go text templates and provide additional functions from the [Sprig](https://masterminds.github.io/sprig/) library.
 This allows setting random or otherwise generated values.
+For example:

-For example `--message-priority '{{ randInt 1 10 }}'` or `--consumer-latency '{{ randInt 1 60 }}ms'`.
+* `--message-priority '{{ randInt 1 10 }}'` set a random message priority from the given range
+* `--consumer-latency '{{ randInt 1 60 }}ms'` wait a random (between 1 and 60) number of milliseconds before acking a message
+* `--publishers 10 --publish-to '/queues/cq-{{ mod .id 2 }}'` declare 2 queues and start 5 publishers per queue

 ### Metrics